 From the Charter

-Chartering a boat is really the best way to take in everything that fishing in the Everglades has to offer.
-This wild habitat requires a lot of knowledge and experience and that’s best left for the professionals.
+Chartering a boat is really the best way to take in everything that fishing the Florida Everglades has to offer.
+This wild habitat requires a lot of knowledge and experience and that’s best left to the professionals.

 Taking a charter will allow you to cover more ground and you’ll also have the versatility and time to not have to worry so much about where you’re going.
 You can sit back, relax, and let the guide take care of all the work.
 Best of all, they’ll share secrets with you and bring you to the best spots that no one else knows.